cewi/excel/README.md

     <?= $this->Html->link(__('Excel'), ['controller' => 'Articles', 'action' => 'index', '_ext'=>'xlsx']); ?>
 ```

 done.
-The name of the file will bw lowercase plural of the entity with '.xslx' added, e.g. 'articles.xlsx'.
+The name of the file will be the lowercase plural of the entity with '.xslx' added, e.g. 'articles.xlsx'.
 If you like to change that, add

 ```
    $this->Excel->setFilename('foo');
 ```
-in the Template.
+in the Template file.
 The filename now will be 'foo.xlslx'.

 ## 2. ImportComponent